-Sustainable transportation supports the mobility needs of society in a safe, efficient and equitable manner- consistent with human and ecosystem health.
+Sustainable transportation supports the mobility needs of society in a safe, efficient and equitable manner consistent with human and ecosystem health.
 About 50% of a typical two-car household’s carbon emissions are from transportation sources.
 Consumers should purchase a fuel-efficient, low-polluting car, keep their vehicle well maintained, and adopt good driving habits including observing the speed limit and consolidating trips.
-Use of mass transit, ride-sharing, biking, walking and telecommuting offer further opportunities to reduce transportation emissions.
+Use of mass transit, ridesharing, biking, walking and telecommuting offer further opportunities to reduce transportation emissions, while also assisting in equitable transportation options for residents who cannot afford cars.

 Achievements to Date